 - New Homeowner Programs – These opportunities vary greatly from state to state and even from community to community.
 Be sure to research potential new homeowner assistance programs in your area.
 Real estate agents and mortgage brokers can be good sources to consult, but be sure to do your own investigation as well.

 - Student Loan Refinancing – Traditionally, student loan refinancing is used to get a lower interest rate on student loans.
 For couples looking to buy a house, it can also be used to secure lower monthly payments.
-If you have loans on a ten-year repayment plan and refinance to a lender offering a 20-year repayment term, monthly payments can be reduced significantly.
+For example, if you have loans on a ten-year repayment plan and refinance to a lender offering a 20-year repayment term, you can significantly reduce your monthly payments.
 Lower student loan payments mean an improved debt-to-income ratio and better odds of approval for the amount you want to borrow.
-However, this trick does come with risks:
+However, this trick comes with risks:

-- If you refinance right before you apply for a mortgage it can make the process a mess; it is best to refinance at least six months to a year in advance.
+- If you refinance right before you apply for a mortgage it can make the process a mess.
+Your credit report may even show both the old loan and the new loan at the same time.
+It is best to refinance at least six months to a year in advance to ensure all the changes show up properly on your credit report.

-- After purchasing a home, it might be desirable to pick a shorter repayment length for a lower interest rate.
-While borrowers are allowed to refinance multiple times, rate offerings may have changed, and a better deal may not be available in the future.
+- After purchasing a home, you might want to refinance again to acquire a lower interest rate through a shorter repayment length.
+While borrowers are allowed to refinance multiple times, rate offerings may have changed.
+A better deal may not be available in the future.

 Pay for a Wedding or Pay Down Student Debt?